CopterExpress/clever-show/docs/en/image-building.md

 ## Builder scripts modification

-The article on changing the image building and custom building scripts is avialiable [here](https://clever.copterexpress.com/ru/image_building.html).
+The article on changing the image building and custom building scripts is available [here](https://clever.copterexpress.com/ru/image_building.html).